Student Privacy (FERPA)

 - Choosing the item "Student Confidentiality" will result in the suppression of all student record information, including:

-- Student name/address will be excluded from future VT printed material.
+- Student name/address will be excluded from future VT web and printed material (including Deans List, Commencement program, alumni mailings, etc.).
+Please choose this option with care.

 - Student name and address will not appear in PEOPLE FINDER.